vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 If you're like many C++ developers, you probably just recoiled in horror at the thought.
 Let's explore those feelings, and some common objections:

-> "`apt` and `yum` are perfectly fine dependency managers for building open
+> "`apt` and `yum` are perfectly fine package managers for open source
-> source libraries!"
+> libraries."

 I could spend a good few posts just talking about everything wrong with this sentiment.
 It's just wrong.
 I won't even bother explaining it here, but maybe I'll write another post if I get enough hate-mail.

-> "My dependencies aren't available in Conan/vcpkg!"
+> "My dependencies aren't available in Conan/vcpkg."

 This is a valid objection, but I can't help but feel it causes the problem to perpetuate.
 People don't use the package manager, and therefore their libraries